October 2025

 Total Water Use

 Directive 065: Resources Applications for Oil and Gas Reservoirs and Manual 025: Applications under the Water Conservation Policy for Upstream Oil and Gas Operations outline nonsaline water use requirements.
-Before resorting to using nonsaline water, operators must investigate nonsaline water alternatives and submit evidence to the AER confirming no practical alternative water sources are available.
-Operators must also submit environmental net effects assessments and risk assessments outlined in table 1 of Manual 025.
-However, alternative water sources are not always available, and some older projects cannot handle saline or recycled water.
+Before using nonsaline water, operators must investigate nonsaline water alternatives and submit information to the AER confirming that no practical sources of other alternative water are available.
+Operators must also submit environmental net effects assessments and risk assessments outlined in Manual 025.
+However, other alternative water sources are not always available, and some older projects cannot handle saline or recycled water.
 Also, highly saline water can lower a product's quality.
 Some EOR operations use specialized polymers that are very sensitive to water quality.
-In those cases, using alternative water sources is not always feasible.
+In those cases, using other alternative water sources is not always feasible.
 These factors can affect the amount of nonsaline water an operation uses.

-In 2022, EOR operations used more than 197 million cubic metres (m3) of water to produce almost 105 million BOE (see the following figure).
-Of the total water used, over 94% (186 million m3) was recycled, and the rest was make-up water.
+In 2024, EOR operations used more than 185 million cubic metres (m3) of water to produce about 100 million BOE (see the following figure).
+Of the total water used, over 94% (175 million m3) was recycled, and the rest was make-up water.

 Make-up Water

-In 2022, EOR companies used just over 11 million m3 of make-up water.
-Companies used 8.5 million m3 of nonsaline make-up water (75% of total make-up water) and 2.8 million m3 of alternative make-up water (25% of total make-up water).
-Alternative make-up water includes saline groundwater and produced water from other nearby EOR schemes.
+In 2024, EOR companies used just over 10 million m3 of make-up water.
+Companies used about 8 million m3 of nonsaline water (79% of total make-up water) and almost 2 million m3 of other alternative water (20% of total make-up water).
+Other alternative make-up water includes saline groundwater and produced water from other nearby EOR schemes.

-Overall, make-up water use has declined 49% since 2013, in line with the decline in total water use (the proportion of nonsaline and alternative water has been relatively stable over that period).
+Overall, make-up water use has declined by 53% since 2013, corresponding with the decline in total water use.

 Water Use Intensity

 Water use intensity refers to the amount of nonsaline water used to produce one BOE.
-In 2022, EOR companies used about 9% (8.5 million m3) of the nonsaline water allocated, producing over 105 million BOE.
-EOR used 0.51 barrels of nonsaline water per BOE.
+In 2024, EOR companies used about 8% (8 million m3) of the nonsaline water allocated to the energy industry to produce over 100 million BOE.
+EOR nonsaline water use intensity was 0.51 bbl/BOE.

-Between 2013 and 2022, nonsaline make-up water use for EOR decreased by 56%, while production decreased by 20%, resulting in a 46% improvement in nonsaline water use intensity.
-These changes are mainly due to reduced EOR activity across the province and a reduction in nonsaline water use.
-While nonsaline make-up water use decreased by 56%, alternative make-up water use remained relatively stable (4% reduction).
+Between 2013 and 2024, high-quality and alternative nonsaline make-up water usage for EOR decreased by 53%, while production decreased by 23%, resulting in a 35% improvement in nonsaline water use intensity.
+These changes are primarily due to reduced EOR activity across the province and a reduction in nonsaline water use.

 Enhanced Oil Recovery Water Use – Company Performance

-In the following figures, operations that don't use nonsaline water will show as having zero nonsaline water use intensity.
-These operations may still use recycled water or alternatives to nonsaline water.
+In the following figures, operations that do not use nonsaline water will show a zero nonsaline water use intensity.
+These operations may still use recycled water or other alternative water.

 To make meaningful comparisons, we compare the data of companies with similar experiences and expertise based on their annual hydrocarbon production.
-In the figures below, companies are sorted by their BOE production over the calendar year.
-The figures default to display all companies, which can be changed using the "Company size" filter.
+In the figures below, companies may be sorted by their production over the calendar year.
+The default view of the figures is to display all companies, which can be changed using the "Company size" filter.

-Use the tool below to search the company size by production volume for a specific company.
+Use the tool below to find the company size by production volume for a specific company.

 Water Use Intensity

-A small number of operations can make a big difference in the EOR sector's overall performance.
-For example, two projects accounted for 63% of the total nonsaline make-up water volume for EOR in 2022, likely because of their large scale, including the large number of injection wells they have.
+A small number of operations can influence the EOR sector's overall performance.
+For example, two projects accounted for 36% of the total nonsaline make-up water volume for EOR in 2024, likely because of their large scale, including the large number of injection wells they have.

 We also see this reflected in the nonsaline water use intensity of companies operating multiple schemes.
 A single scheme with a high nonsaline water use intensity can disproportionally affect a company's overall water use intensity, overshadowing the company's schemes with low water use intensities.